MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

    ![Fourth image](.\images\moving-platform-4x.png)

 If you are unable to see the Moving Platform Mode option in Device Portal, then it likely means you are not yet on the proper build.
 See the [Prerequisites](#prerequisites) section.

+## Reporting Issues

+As mentioned above, this is a beta feature available only in Developer Mode, which means you may hit issues.
+If that happens, please report the issue via [Feedback Hub](hololens-feedback.md) so we can investigate and improve the product.
+Along with the feedback, please make sure to include:

+1. A description of problem, including the expected behavior and experienced behavior
+1. A [Mixed Reality Capture](holographic-photos-and-videos.md) of the issue
+1. Your email address or contact information so we can reach out in case we have questions